Canadian Indian residential school gravesites: Excavations

+Residential school denialism

+In the years after the initial 2021 reports, a lack of evidence for the existence of mass unmarked graves has led some to allege a "mass grave hoax".
+This view has been criticized as downplaying the validity of potential grave sites, and has been described as residential school denialism.

 Media reporting in 2021

 "Children who never returned from residential schools" were the Canadian Newsmakers of the Year in 2021, an annual designation voted by a nationwide survey of editors and published by the Canadian Press.

 In July 2021, a New York Times article "'Horrible History'" sparked interest in the matter.
 In May 2022, the National Post article "The year of the graves" said that despite the saturation of news coverage and their consequences, nothing new had been added to the public record that was not already known and that "it wasn't the Indigenous people directly involved who made the disturbing claims that ended up in the headlines".